KingOfTheAce2/FRBR-Statengeneraal-Digitaal-scraper/README.md

 The crawler writes newline-delimited JSON batches to the `data/` directory, producing files like `sgd_batch_001.jsonl`.

-When `HF_TOKEN` and `HF_DATASET_REPO` are provided, newly created batches are automatically uploaded to the specified Hugging Face dataset repository.
+When both `HF_TOKEN` and `HF_DATASET_REPO` are set, newly created batches are uploaded to the specified Hugging Face dataset repository.
+The script will exit with an error if either variable is missing when an upload is attempted.

 Each HTTP request has a 15 second timeout and is retried twice.
 This prevents the workflow from hanging indefinitely when the server is unresponsive.